opentok/opentok-react-native/docs/OTSession.md

   * **streamDestroyed** (Object) - Sent when a stream is no longer published to the session.

-  * **streamPropertyChanged** (Object) - Sent when a stream's properties have changed, such as video or audio becoming available or unavailable.
+  * **streamPropertyChanged** (Object) - Sent when a stream has started or stopped publishing audio or video or if the video dimensions of the stream have changed.